 To minimize the risks, vacuum extractions should not be performed when the baby is less than 34 weeks gestation, the baby is too large or the mother’s pelvis is too small, the baby’s head is too far up the birth canal, the baby requires rotation or repositioning in order to be delivered, or the mother is not fully dilated.
 A cesarean section may be the safer choice in these instances.

-Like with any medical device, there is a correct and incorrect method for using it.
+As with any medical device, there is a correct and incorrect method for using a vacuum extractor.
 The cup must be placed on the baby’s head about 3 centimeters back from the soft area of the skull called the anterior fontanel.
 This placement avoids injury to the baby.
 The diagram below illustrates the correct placement.

-When vacuum extractors are used improperly or if errors are made by medical professionals during an extraction, birth injuries can occur.
+When vacuum extractors are used improperly or if errors are made by medical professionals during a vacuum extractor delivery, birth injuries can occur.
 These range from minor bruising and lacerations to devastating and permanent brain injuries.
 Some of the most common are listed below:

-o Brachial plexus injuries/Erb’s Palsy.
-This occurs when the brachial plexus (group of nerves to the arms and hands) is injured.
+- Brachial plexus injuries/Erb’s Palsy: This occurs when the brachial plexus (a group of nerves to the arms and hands) is injured.
 It frequently occurs in births involving shoulder dystocia (difficulty delivering the baby’s shoulders).
-As a result of this type of injury, the baby cannot flex and rotate his arm Sometimes the injury resolves itself.
+As a result of this type of injury, the baby cannot flex and rotate its arm.
+Sometimes the injury resolves itself.
 However, if the nerve is torn, there may be permanent damage.

-o Brain hemorrhages or bleeds: Probably the worst potential complication of a vacuum extraction is a subgaleal brain hemorrhage.
+- Brain hemorrhages or bleeds: Probably the worst potential complication of a vacuum extractor delivery is a subgaleal brain hemorrhage.
 The vacuum ruptures a vein which bleeds into a space between the scalp and skull.
-This condition is life threatening with a mortality rate as high as 20%.
+This condition is life-threatening with a mortality rate as high as 20%.
 About 90% of all subgaleal hemorrhages are related to vacuum extraction.
 This type of bleeding is most likely to occur with excessive force, prolonged cup application, or if forceps are also used.
 This often leads to neurological impairments and cerebral palsy.

-Symptoms like lethargy and seizures may occur within hours of a vacuum delivery and are usually indicative of a serious brain injury.
+Symptoms including lethargy and seizures may occur within hours of a vacuum extractor delivery and are usually indicative of a serious brain injury.

 For more information on the potential injuries and warnings issued by the FDA, please see “FDA Public Health Advisory: Need for CAUTION When Using Vacuum Assisted Delivery Devices.”

 If your child was born using a vacuum extractor and sustained permanent damage, we can help.
-Our birth injury experts at Reiter & Walsh ABC Law Centers have many years of experience in handling complex vacuum extraction cases.
+The birth injury attorneys at Reiter & Walsh ABC Law Centers have over sixty years of joint experience handling complex vacuum extractor delivery cases.
 We can help you understand your legal rights and the actions you can take to obtain the compensation you and your child deserve.
-Contact Reiter & Walsh ABC Law Centers.